You know the difference. You have felt both states today.

 Here is what most productivity advice misses: you are carrying a backlog of unprocessed stress.
 Every unresolved conflict, every avoided conversation, every goal you abandoned without closure — it is still running in the background, consuming processing power and keeping your nervous system on alert.

-50% of solo builders report loneliness at 5.5 times the general population rate.
+46% of solopreneurs report loneliness and 39% have no one to talk to about their challenges (Founder Reports, 2025).
 That isolation is not just uncomfortable — it is a degen trigger.
-Unprocessed stress with no one to reflect it back to you accumulates faster than you can clear it alone.
+Unprocessed stress with no one to reflect it back to you accumulates faster than you can clear it alone, raising allostatic load across cardiovascular, metabolic, and immune systems simultaneously (PLOS One, August 2025, All of Us Research Program).

 This is why the Genius process works at a biological level.
 When you do the Current phase honestly — confronting what is actually true — you are processing items from that backlog.
 Each one you face, name, and deal with frees up capacity.
 Your nervous system gradually downgrades its threat assessment.
 Your prefrontal cortex gets more runtime.